faisalazam/MavenInActionWithGitHubActions/TestsExecution/README.md

 </build>
 ```

-## Read further if you custom paths for tests' results
+## Read further if you want to set custom paths for tests' results
 If you want to set the custom output directories for the tests' results, then continue reading.

 Following is what should go in the build section for custom paths (in [pom.xml](pom.xml) file):